veelkord/getDashboard/README.md

 9. You can get more uid-s from play.grafana.com
 10. some examples for playing around 000000012, 000000014, T512JVH7z
 11.If you are using google chrome you can install json formatter extension
+12. Inside a project folder you should also see a created json file inside json folder.